whileseated/whileseated.github.io/2011_A-JPG-Transcript-of-Jacques-Derrida-on-Photography-and-Not-Being-Photographed.md

 ---
 # A JPG Transcript of Jacques Derrida on Photography and Not Being Photographed

-Since I started photographing, I’ve been fascinated by [_not photographing_](http://unphotographable.com/) and the politics, problems, and peculiarities that surround what it means to make (or not make) a picture.
-Jacques Derrida, who famously refused photos of himself on his book own jackets, spoke of his photographic-fear in [this interview on youtube](http://www.youtube.com/watch?v=4RjLOxrloJ0), which may or may not be from [this documentary](http://www.imdb.com/title/tt0303326/), it’s been a few years since I watched it.
+Since I began making photographs, I’ve been fascinated by [_not photographing_](http://unphotographable.com/) and the politics, problems, and peculiarities that surround what it means to make (or not make) a picture.
+Jacques Derrida, who famously refused photos of himself on his book own jackets, spoke of his photographic-fear in [this interview on youtube](http://www.youtube.com/watch?v=4RjLOxrloJ0), is from [this documentary](http://www.imdb.com/title/tt0303326/).

 Below, a transcript of the interview, as a sequence of cropped (and subtitled) screenshots.

 <p align="center">
   <img width="450" height="87" src="https://cdn-images-1.medium.com/max/800/0*a5bNiFDAh6OFnBwh.jpg">
 </p>